aodhanlutetiae/data_journalism_jomec/README.md

 # dj2020

-**MCT559 Data Journalism 2020-21, JOMEC (Cardiff University)**
+**Data Journalism 2020-21, JOMEC (Cardiff University), MCT559**

-This is the material and weekly structure for the Data Journalism course taught at Cardiff University's School of Journalism in the Autumn 2020 semester ([MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc)).
-The course ran for 12 weeks with a weekly four-hour class and, on some weeks, an additional three-hour workshop.
-Questions and observations welcome at odonnella4@cardiff.ac.uk or [@aodhanlutetiae](https://www.twitter.com/aodhanlutetiae).
+This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism in the Autumn 2020 semester ([MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc)).
+The course ran for 12 weeks with a weekly four-hour class and, some weeks, an additional three-hour workshop.
+Questions and observations most welcome at odonnella4@cardiff.ac.uk or [@aodhanlutetiae](https://www.twitter.com/aodhanlutetiae).

 **Course resources**